teacherc/candace-dev-blog/content/blog/project-refactor/index.md

 applied to a Product Management role at Inferex on Wellfound.
 When I got to the interview, Greg, the CEO, asked me about my coding projects and what I really wanted to do at Inferex.
 I floated the idea of a dual-PM + Jr Software Eng role.
 Greg ended up hiring me to be a Junior Software Engineer.
-If I hadn't of had this proof of work on GitHub, I could have never gotten this role or the other interviews.
+If I didn't have Spheri as a proof of work on GitHub, I wouldn't have gotten this role.

 ## I learned a lot in a short amount of time

 Going from `print("Hello, Candace!)` to a deployed web app was a major leap for me.
 I started working on the project in the first week of November, and posted it to r/Python on December 2, 2022.
-When I started the project, I thought I would just create a .p file.
+When I started the project, I thought I would just create a .py file.
 Then, I realized that to share this idea, I needed to put it on the web.
-That lead to me learning about web frameworks (I chose Flask), routing and HTTP requests, containerization via
-Docker, and cloud deployments.
+I had to learn abou web frameworks (I chose Flask), routing and HTTP requests, containerization via Docker, and cloud deployments.

 ## The r/Python community gave me excellent feedback and support